 Information about VM performance is updated automatically by vCommander every night.
-For vCenter, performance information is retrieved when the managed system is added to vCommander.
-For SCVMM, because historical data cannot be retrieved from the managed system, vCommander gathers seven days’ worth of performance data before generating a performance summary.
+For vCenter, performance information is retrieved when the cloud account (managed system) is added to vCommander.
+For SCVMM, because historical data cannot be retrieved from the cloud account (managed system), vCommander gathers seven days’ worth of performance data before generating a performance summary.

 To view the latest performance summary information for a VM:

 - Right-click a VM in the tree or a list-grid, and choose Performance > Update Performance.

 - When the Task completes, switch to the VM’s Performance tab to review the current information.

 Check Update Performance History